verbb/bugsnag/README.md

 - For exceptions: `Bugsnag::$plugin->bugsnagService->handleException($exception);`

-## Javascript errors
+## JavaScript errors
-You can log Javascript errors on your site, but including the following in your Twig templates:
+You can log JavaScript errors on your site, by including the following in your Twig templates:

 ```twig
 {% do view.registerAssetBundle('superbig\\bugsnag\\assetbundles\\frontend\\FrontEndAsset') %}